 The most contentious of the three proposals is the relocation of the airfield on Little Cayman.
 The CIAA has decided to relocate the airfield to the Island's centre and this plan has been met with strong opposition from residents, who are concerned that moving the airfield will jeopardise the Island's complex wildlife ecosystem.
 Meanwhile at Owen Roberts International Airport, the expansion project entails extending the runway by 340 meters and adding a 240-meter safety zone into the North Sound, much to the chagrin of nearby property owners, not to mention the odd plant, bird and fish.
 Finally, it is feared on Cayman Brac, that the requirement to widen the runway by 75 meters will intrude upon the wetlands on its southern side.

-Aviation Stats for 2024 at a glance:
+Aviation Stats for late-2024 at a glance:

 • Nonstop service was scheduled from 8 countries and 26 gateways on 10 airlines